LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Box – Q3 2025 Figures (organic)

-In her comments, Cécile Cabanis, Chief Financial Officer, emphasizes a recovery primarily linked to volumes and in-store traffic, rather than just the price/mix effect, with mainland China returning to growth and the United States increasing by 3% according to comments to analysts and the economic press, data not specified in the official release.
-Europe is slowing down, penalized by the normalization of tourism and currency effects.
+In her remarks, Cécile Cabanis, chief financial officer, stresses a recovery primarily linked to volumes and in-store traffic, more than to price/mix alone, with mainland China back to growth and the United States up 3% according to comments to analysts and the financial press, a figure not specified in the official release.
+Europe cooled, penalized by normalization of tourism and currency effects.

-LVMH Stock: Spectacular Rebound in Paris and Europe
+LVMH Share: Spectacular Rebound in Paris and Europe

-On October 15, 2025, the LVMH stock price jumped between +12% and +13% intraday, the best performance of the CAC 40 for LVMH (CAC 40 LVMH) of the day and the spark of a sector rally in luxury (Stoxx 600 Luxury significantly up).
-At the close, the stock ends near +13% according to the financial press, one of the highest levels since 2001.
-Additional mention for international investors: ADR LVMUY (OTCMKTS).
+On October 15, 2025, the LVMH share price jumped between +12% and +13% intraday, the best performance on the CAC 40 for LVMH (CAC 40 LVMH) that day and the spark for a sector rally in luxury (Stoxx 600 Luxury sharply up).
+At the close, the stock finished close to +13% according to the financial press, one of the strongest levels since 2001.
+Additional note for international investors: ADR LVMUY (OTCMKTS).

 Sephora drives selective distribution to +7% and cushions the cycle in omnichannel.
 In Fashion and Leather Goods, the decline is reduced to -2% after -9% in Q2, a sign of resilience.
 Volumes and traffic regain control beyond the sole price mix effect.
 As a sector barometer, LVMH leads the luxury index in a clear rebound.